-Joe specializes in IP-centric deals (patent licensing / sales, tech transactions, JVs and M&A), and the use of patents as strategic business assets.
-He has been lead counsel on hundreds of deals involving billions of dollars, in the computer, electronics, semiconductor, software, consumer products and healthcare industries.
-Joe has also been an arbitrator, overseen complex patent litigation, and led the development of worldwide corporate patent portfolios.
+Joe specializes in structuring and negotiating IP-centric deals (patent & technology transactions, JVs, and IP aspects of M&A), and in using patents as strategic business assets.
+He has been lead counsel on hundreds of deals involving billions of dollars in value in the computer, electronics, semiconductor, entertainment, consumer goods, healthcare, energy & manufacturing industries.
+Joe has also been an arbitrator, overseen complex patent litigation, and developed & licensed worldwide corporate patent portfolios.

 Joe is a recognized authority on IP law.
-He was named one of the “World’s Leading IP Strategists” and one of the “World’s Leading IP and Technology Licensing Practitioners,” by Intellectual Asset Management magazine.
-He is also listed in Marquis “Who’s Who in American Law” & “Who’s Who in America.”
-Here at PLI, Joe co-chairs the “Advanced Licensing” and “Advanced Patent Licensing” courses in SF, NY, and Chicago.
-Joe has written for journals and books, and been cited by courts and treatises.
-He is co-teaching the "Patent and Technology Licensing" course at Stanford Law School, and has previously co-taught “Patent Law and Policy” at U.C.
+He is profiled in Marquis “Who’s Who in American Law” and “Who’s Who in America,” and has been named one of the “World’s Leading IP Strategists” by Intellectual Asset Management magazine.
+Joe co-chairs the “Advanced Licensing,” "Understanding the IP License," and “Advanced Patent Licensing” and courses at PLI.
+He has written for journals & books, and been cited by courts & treatises, on patent and licensing law.
+Joe is co-teaching the 2014-2015 "Patent and Technology Licensing" course at Stanford Law School, and has previously co-taught the “Patent Law and Policy” course at U.C.
 Berkeley School of Law.

 Before PatentEsque Law Group, Joe co-founded and later led the IP Strategy & Transactions practice in the Palo Alto office of Skadden, Arps.
 Before becoming an attorney, Joe was a research engineer in the aerospace and energy industries.
 He holds a J.D. from Stanford and a Ph.D. (in engineering) from the California Institute of Technology, where he has served on the boards of the Alumni Association, and the Caltech Associates.